“Even the greatest virtuosos practice the fundamentals, because they are the basis of all playing.”

 - Forge productive ways to work on basics so that they attain meaningful goals whenever they practice.

-Regarding the first issue, if the concepts covered in exercises are promptly applied to repertoire choices, then the connections between technical and artistic goals become obvious.
+Regarding the first issue, if the concepts covered in exercises are promptly applied to repertoire choices, then the connections between technical and artistic goals become obvious – e.g., when upper-register scale work is applied to a relevant orchestral excerpt or solo composition.

-Concerning ways to practice technique and musicianship effectively, please see Chapter 5 of The Musician’s Way as well as the related posts below.
-Visit Theta Music for free ear training and theory games.
+Concerning specific ways to practice technique and musicianship effectively, please see Chapter 5 of The Musician’s Way as well as the related posts below.

 © 2010 Gerald Klickstein